hmrc/pillar2-submission-api/resources/public/api/conf/common/errors.md

-If an API request generates an error, the error is listed in the Response section of each endpoint.
+If an API request generates an error, the error is listed in the response section of the endpoint.
 If you need more information on API errors, please read the error [reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide).

 If you need more information on understanding any terms relating to Pillar 2, please check the glossary in the [Service Guide](https://developer.development.tax.service.gov.uk/guides/pillar2-service-guide/).